sjbrown/misc_work/deckahedron/mod_combat.md

 (So, if you were instructed to lose 3 Stamina points, you would add 3 cards with Stamina symbols onto your Exhaustion pile)

-Note: Players *may* reshuffle their *discard pile* back into the Deckahedron before searching for Stamina points.
 If searching through their Deckahedron does not yield a card with a Stamina symbol, the player **must** reshuffle their *discard pile* into the Deckahedron and continue searching.

+Note: Players *may* choose to reshuffle their *discard pile* back into the Deckahedron *before* searching for Stamina points.

 If there are no Stamina points in the Deckahedron *or* the *discard pile*, then all 10 must be in the *Exhaustion pile*.
 In this case, the character is *incapacitated* and can take no further actions.
-It is up to the Storyteller to decide what this incapacitation means - whether the character is dead, unconscious, or just unable to stand or move.
+It is up to the GM to decide what this incapacitation means - whether the character is dead, unconscious, or just unable to stand or move.